İlhan Cavcav

 İlhan Cavcav (4 October 1935 – 22 January 2017) was the chairman of Turkish club Gençlerbirliği in Ankara, Turkey for almost 40 years until his death.
 He was known for his hard negotiation tactics with the big clubs in Turkey and scouting abilities especially for discovering talent from Africa.

 Personal life

-Cavcav was a Kosovo Albanian from Pristina.
+Cavcav was born to a Kosovo Albanian family originally from Pristina.
 His father Haşim had 2 wives and 17 children.
 He owned a flour mill in Mamak and a small bakery shop.
 Cavcav left school at the age of 14 in order to help support the family and started to work with his father as a cashier in the mill.
 In 1960, he formed his own business and in 1969 he opened his own more modern flour mill in Ankara (Ankara Un Sanayii).
 On September 19, 1976, Cavcav was on route to Antalya aboard a Boeing 727, but Cavcav changed his plans, deboarded in Istanbul, and flew to Ankara instead.
 During the leg from Istanbul to Antalya, the aircraft crashed into a mountain killing all 154 passengers and crew on board.